11 Of The Best Essential Oils For Your Skin

 It can also be used to reduce the appearance of blemishes and to promote a youthful-looking complexion.
 I’ve found Copaiba to be one of the most nourishing for my skin, and its mild fragrance blends with any lotion.

-How to use: Copaiba can be applied directly to skin or mixed in with your body lotion or facial moisturizer.
+How to use: Copaiba can be applied directly to skin with a carrier oil or mixed in with your body lotion or facial moisturizer.
 You can also mix it with a few drops of carrier oil and apply to your face after washing (if your skin likes oil).
 I mix Copaiba with Cedarwood and add a drop into my shampoo when I wash my hair.
 Copaiba only needs to be diluted if you have sensitive skin.

 Cleansing Essential Oils